psycopg/psycopg/docs/advanced/pool.rst

 The pool can return information about its usage using the methods `~ConnectionPool.get_stats()` or `~ConnectionPool.pop_stats()`.
 Both methods return the same values, but the latter reset the counters after its use.
-The values can be send to a monitoring system such as Graphite_ or Prometheus_.
+The values can be sent to a monitoring system such as Graphite_ or Prometheus_.

 .. _Graphite: https://graphiteapp.org/
 .. _Prometheus: https://prometheus.io/